utopia-os/utopia-ui/examples/1-basic-map/README.md

 And can open our first map app in the browser 🙂

-In [Tutorial 2](../2-static-layers/) we gonna add some static data to our map
+In [Example 2](../2-static-layers/) we gonna add some static data to our map